germanysources/FOSSwareSearch/README.md

 The search results are put into a inmemory database and the user can filter or sort them with sql queries.
-The inmemory has a big advantage.
+The inmemory database has a big advantage.
 When a query doesn't return exactly what we needed, we can apply a granular filter with a sql query and we don't have to build a complex ui.

 ## Definitions ##
-* The service www.github.com is called just github.
+* The service www.github.com is called just github
+* Query without the prefix sql stands for the search term, we send to the hosting provider like github or gitlab.

 ## Hosting provider ##
 The search api from github is included.
 The search api from gitlab is planned